 Sometimes looking back is the best way to identify and understand what lies ahead – whether your interest is in the shape of the industry itself, likely trends and future directions, company structures and capabilities, or an individual’s own track record.

-i-FM has been immersed in facilities management for more than a decade and a half.
+i-FM has been immersed in facilities management for two decades.
 All of our content – news, feature articles, commentary, research – is captured in our vast (and unrivalled!) archives.

 To mark the milestone of our first 10 years, we assembled a series of special reports – including a look at success stories and challenges within the industry, plus brief profiles 10 key people, 10 leading companies and 10 important themes (all as of 2009).